 - Damaged blood vessels in your kidneys or eyes that can prevent these organs from functioning correctly

-Conditions that develop because of high blood pressure are sometimes reversible with proper care from the top cardiologist in NYC.
+Conditions that develop because of high blood pressure are sometimes reversible with proper care from the top cardiology doctor.
 One example is left ventricle hypertrophy, which your cardiologist may be able to reverse once your high blood pressure is back under control.

 Diagnosing High Blood Pressure